Vera Kistiakowsky

-Vera Kistiakowsky (9 September 1928 – 11 December 2021) was an American research physicist, teacher, and arms control activist.
+Vera Kistiakowsky (September 9, 1928 – December 11, 2021) was an American research physicist, teacher, and arms control activist.
 She was professor emerita at Massachusetts Institute of Technology in the physics department and Laboratory for Nuclear Science, and was an activist for women's participation in the sciences.
 Kistiakowsky was an expert in experimental particle physics and observational astrophysics.
-She was the first woman appointed MIT professor of physics.
+Her hobbies included climbing mountains, and she liked to maintain an energetic and fit lifestyle.
+She was the first woman appointed MIT professor of physics in 1972.

 Education and family

 Kistiakowsky was born in Princeton, New Jersey in 1928.
 She was the daughter of physical chemist George Kistiakowsky, who taught at Harvard and served as President Dwight D. Eisenhower's science adviser.
 Her mother, Hildegard Moebius, was the daughter of a Lutheran pastor and she went to school in Berlin to get her M.D.
 However, she never got her M.D, and instead worked as a technician and supported medical units on the front lines of World War I. Kistiakowsky's early education in the sciences was greatly influenced by her father.
 He made special arrangements so that she could spend summers in Los Alamos with him where he was working on the Manhattan Project.
 During this time she was also attending Mount Holyoke College where "she excelled in chemistry and math, just like her father.
 'I thought very highly of my father,' says Vera.
 'He told me very seriously that I should find something to do that would support me and not rely on getting married and finding someone who would support me.'"

 She earned her A.B. in chemistry from Mount Holyoke College in 1948 and a Ph.D. in chemistry from the University of California at Berkeley in 1952.
+After earning her Ph.D. in 1952, specializing in promethium isotopes at the University of California, Berkeley, she transitioned to experimental nuclear physics during her postdoctoral fellowship with Luis Alvarez.
 She married Gerhard Fischer, a fellow student at the University of California in Berkeley, in 1951, and had two children.